naza-campioni/fishery-models-tutorial/XSA/README.md

 ---

 ## How it Works
 This implementation is based on the 1999 Shepherd's paper *Extended Survivors Analysis: an improved method for the estimation of stock abundance from catch and survey data*.
-Thus, the method does not include shrinkage of age - qage, rage - nor other more recent tunings.
+Thus, the method does not include more recent enhancements such as shrinkage tuning (e.g., qage, rage) found in ICES implementations.

 XSA estimates `N_ay` by:
 1. Starting with a VPA estimate of `N_ay`.